ScriptRaccoon/codeblocks/README.md

 }
 ```

 Saving each snippet, even when it is just one line, in a separate file may sound overkill, but this is necessary for the method presented here, and it also has the advantage that your editor does the code formatting for you.
+(Shiki only highlights the code.)

 ## Shiki code

+We install Shiki with `npm i shiki`.

-The file [`codes.ts`](https://github.com/ScriptRaccoon/codeblocks/tree/main/src/lib/server/codes.ts) exports a function which computes, with Shiki, an object with all HTML codes of the snippets.
+The file [`codes.ts`](https://github.com/ScriptRaccoon/codeblocks/tree/main/src/lib/server/codes.ts) exports a function which uses Shiki to compute an object with all HTML codes of the snippets.
 The keys are the file names.
-Here you can also adjust the snippet path folder (this has to be a string literal, hence we cannot make it into a variable) as well as the supported languages and themes.
+Here you can also adjust the supported languages and themes as well as the snippet path folder (this has to be a string literal, hence we cannot make it into a variable).

 ```typescript
 // $lib/server/codes.ts